 Empowering Community Health Workers: The Backbone of Primary Healthcare Transformation in Nigeria - Aig-Imoukhuede Foundation

+The initiative began in late 2019 and early 2020, shortly after the Governor’s inauguration.
 By the end of the first year in office, the administration had only piloted the CBHI scheme in two communities, Eyin Grammar and Ogungbade Community in Egbeda Local Government Area, rather than the four LGAs per senatorial zone (totaling 12 LGAs across three senatorial zones) as explicitly promised.

 8 Facts About Healthcare in Nigeria - The Borgen Project